bxdoan/bxdoan/README.md

 <div align="center">

-> I didn’t fail the test.
-I just found 100 ways to do it wrong.
+> Whatever you lose, you’ll find it again.
+But what you throw away you’ll never get back.

-> — Benjamin Franklin —
+> — Kenshin Himura —

 </div>